josedlpozo/josedlpozo.github.io/_posts/2021-01-1-happy-new-year.md

 Hi everyone!

-It's been a long time since the last time I wrote a post on the blog.
+It's been a long time since I wrote a post on the blog.
 Tough year this one, this virus has changed our lives in a way that was impossible to predict one year ago.
 Last year I didn’t set any goals to reach for, and for sure, if I would have done it, I wouldn’t have achieved them.

 In this post I would like to recap the year because although it was challenging many things changed for the good.